 If you were on campus during commencement week, you likely heard the name Kathryn Harlan-Gran.
 At 19, Harlan-Gran was the youngest graduate in the class of 2017 and delivered the undergraduate address at College of the Pacific’s diploma and hooding ceremony.

-In her three years at Pacific, she led myriad organizations and graduated with a mountain of honors, including the Elizabeth Griego Outstanding Student Leader Award, which left many people wondering how she could find the time to do it all.
+In her three years at Pacific, the double English and Spanish major led myriad organizations and graduated with a mountain of honors, including the Elizabeth Griego Outstanding Student Leader Award, which left many people wondering how she could find the time to do it all.

 Harlan-Gran says she doesn’t do it all.
 She’s very particular about how she spends her time, and it starts with setting goals.